 It is on purpose that I mainly use case stories from companies that you probably don’t know.
 Because no one knows you either.
 That’s the main characteristic of your challenge.
 How to get business in a new market when you are a complete unknown and only have limited resources available.

-The book is the second in the series of “how-to” books for executives in the software industry, the first being the bestseller “Building Successful Partner Channels”.
+The book is the second in the series of “how-to” books for revenue-generating professionals in the software industry, the first being the bestseller “Building Successful Partner Channels”.